-The Friends is a registered charity who work in partnership with Ferndale Community School under a Service Level Agreement.
-The objectives and ethos of the trust is to advance the education of the pupils of Ferndale Community School and enhance provision in the wider community by working in partnership with trustees, staff, governors and members of our community.
+The Fern Partnership is registered charity who work in partnership with Ferndale Community School under a Service Level Agreement.
+The objectives and ethos of the trust is to advance the education of the pupils and enhance provision in the wider community by working in partnership with trustees, staff, governors and members of our community.

-To date the Friends employ seventeen staff of which some are school based and others based in the heart of the community.
+To date the Partnership employ over twenty staff of which some are school based and others based in the heart of the community.
 As part of the charities portfolio they manage and run two crèche Flying Start facilities, one in Maerdy and one in Cwmparc and also manage the local community Library.